Coffee in Portugal: What to Order, What Not to Order, and Why It Matters

 • Most places use UHT dairy milk.
 You can often get skimmed milk.

 • Half-and-half is not normally found in Portugal (or most of Europe).
-Consider bringing these to Europe with you.
+Consider bringing some with you.

 Sweeteners and Flavorings